openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
-: In this mode, the Authorization Response is sent to the Verifier using an HTTPS POST request to an endpoint controlled by the Verifier.
+: In this mode, the Authorization Response is sent to the Verifier using an HTTP POST request to an endpoint controlled by the Verifier.
 The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.
-The flow can end with an HTTPS POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTPS POST request, if the Verifier responds with a redirect URI to the Wallet.
+The flow can end with an HTTP POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTP POST request, if the Verifier responds with a redirect URI to the Wallet.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`:

 `response_uri`:
 : OPTIONAL.
 MUST be present when the Response Mode `direct_post` is used.
-The Response URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
+The Response URI to which the Wallet MUST send the Authorization Response using an HTTP POST request as defined by the Response Mode `direct_post`.
 The Response URI receives all Authorization Response parameters as defined by the respective Response Type.
 When the `response_uri` parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.
 If the `redirect_uri` Authorization Request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.
 The `response_uri` value MUST be a value that the client would be permitted to use as `redirect_uri` when following the rules defined in (#client_metadata_management).

 Note: The Verifier's component providing the user interface (Frontend) and the Verifier's component providing the Response URI (Response Endpoint) need to be able to map authorization requests to the respective authorization responses.
 The Verifier MAY use the `state` Authorization Request parameter to add appropriate data to the Authorization Response for that purpose, for details see (#implementation_considerations_direct_post).